Bosch (company)

-Bosch's core operating areas are spread across four business sectors: mobility (hardware and software), consumer goods (including household appliances and power tools), industrial technology (including drive and control) and energy and building technology.
-In terms of revenue, Bosch is the largest automotive supplier.
+Bosch's core operating areas are spread across four business sectors: mobility (hardware and software), consumer goods (including household appliances and power tools), industrial technology (including drive and control), and energy and building technology.
+By the 21st century, Bosch had become the largest automotive supplier in the world.
+Due to this, the company's fiscal performance has often been impacted by trends impacting the automotive sector.
+In 2025, Bosch experienced a substantial drop in profitability that was attributed to a decline in global German car sales.